 Dunstable Town Hall

 Dunstable Town Hall is a historic town hall at 511 Main Street in Dunstable, Massachusetts, United States.
 The architecturally eclectic 1+12-story brick-and-stone building was built in 1907–1908 to a design by Warren L. Floyd, a Lowell architect.
-It was a gift to the town by Sarah R. S. Moby, in whose honor the building is named.
+It was a gift to the town by Sarah R. S. Roby, in whose honor the building is named.

 The building exhibits a diversity of styles, with elements of Richardsonian Romanesque, Queen Anne, and Classical Revival styling present.
 When built, the building housed all town offices, including the police station and a small lockup, as well as the public library.
 The library moved to new quarters in 1998; the building continues to be a focal point of civic life in the town.